bartalos86/bartalos86/README.md

 ### Hi 👋🏼, my name is Mark!

-## I'm a master's university student at STU (Informatics and Information technologies) 👨🏼‍🎓
+## I'm a master's university student at Slovak University of Technology 👨🏼‍🎓

-- 👨🏼‍🚀 I'm currently learning Next.js
+- 📍 Based in Bratislava, Slovakia
-- 💻 I work as a Full-Stack Developer
+- 💻 Full-Stack Developer with 3+ years of professional experience
+- 👨🏼‍🎓 Bachelors degree in Computer Science in the field of cryptgraphy and blockchain
 - 🧑‍💼 Open for full-time/contract jobs